jdgarwick/SonicPi/README.md

 Wow, everything is now perfectly in time - all without stopping.

-Now, go forth and live code with live loops!
-9.4 Ticking

 # Ticking

 Something you'll likely find yourself doing a lot when live coding is